Corin-alt/PKI/README.md

 ## Test

-### Sur la première machine
+### On the first machine

-Lancer : ``python3 projet_RT802/server/uper_test.py``
+Run : ``python3 projet_RT802/server/uper_test.py``

-Cela va lancer le thread du "mouchard" qui va écouter la file MQTT lorsqu'une requête va arriver.
+This will launch the "snitch" thread, which will listen to the MQTT queue when a request arrives.

-### Sur la seconde machine
+### On the second machine

-Lancer : ``mosquitto_pub -h 194.57.103.203 -p 1883 -t "vehicle/LMD/upper_test" -m "cert_pub_key_vendor"``
+Run : ``mosquitto_pub -h 194.57.103.203 -p 1883 -t "vehicle/LMD/upper_test" -m "cert_pub_key_vendor"``

-Cela va publier un message sur la file pour envoyé au mouchard la clé publique du certificat
+This will publish a message on the queue to send the snitch the certificate's public key.